 Background and Overall Goals

-The Genetic Associations and Mechanisms in Oncology (GAME-ON) initiative was launched by NCI in 2010 in response to RFA-CA-09-002, and it is jointly supported by the Epidemiology and Genomics Research Program and the Division of Cancer Biology.
-GAME-ON's overall goal is to foster an intra-disciplinary and collaborative approach to the translation of promising research leads deriving from the initial wave of cancer GWAS.
+The Genetic Associations and Mechanisms in Oncology (GAME-ON) initiative was launched by NCI in 2010 in response to RFA-CA-09-002, and was jointly supported by the Epidemiology and Genomics Research Program and the Division of Cancer Biology.
+GAME-ON's overall goal was to foster an intra-disciplinary and collaborative approach to the translation of promising research leads deriving from the initial wave of cancer genome-wide association studies (GWAS).

-The long-term goal of the GAME-ON initiative is to provide a rigorous knowledge base that will enable clinical translation and public health dissemination of the GWAS findings.
-This goal is being achieved by teams of epidemiologists, basic scientists, and clinicians, collaborating on follow-up investigations of genomic regions that have been implicated in susceptibility to certain cancer types.
+The long-term goal of the GAME-ON initiative was to provide a rigorous knowledge base that would enable clinical translation and public health dissemination of cancer GWAS findings.
+Teams of epidemiologists, basic scientists, and clinicians accomplished this goal by collaborating on follow-up investigations of genomic regions that have been implicated in susceptibility to certain cancer types.
 The post-GWAS continuum of research addressed by this network of consortia includes: